 Digital Object Identifier (DOI)

 Liu, Kun; Baskin, Jerry M.; Baskin, Carol C.; Bu, Haiyan; Du, Guozhen; and Ma, Miaojun, "Effect of Diurnal Fluctuating versus Constant Temperatures on Germination of 445 Species from the Eastern Tibet Plateau" (2013).
 Biology Faculty Publications.
-Paper 20.
+20.